Oliver Dunn: Milwaukee Brewers

 On November 14, 2023, the Phillies traded Dunn to the Milwaukee Brewers in exchange for Hendry Méndez and Robert Moore.
 The Brewers subsequently added Dunn to their 40-man roster to protect him from the Rule 5 draft.

 Dunn was optioned to the Triple–A Nashville Sounds to begin the 2024 season.
 However, following an injury to Garrett Mitchell, Dunn was recalled to the Opening Day roster.
 In 41 games for Milwaukee, he batted .221/.282/.316 with one home run, seven RBI, and three stolen bases.
 Dunn was placed on the injured list with a back strain on June 27, and transferred to the 60–day injured list on July 15.

 Dunn competed for playing time at third base for the Brewers in 2025.
-After batting .167 in his first 41 plate appearanes of the 2025 season, the Brewers optioned Dunn to Nashville.
+After batting .167 in his first 41 plate appearances of the 2025 season, the Brewers optioned Dunn to Nashville.
 Dunn was designated for assignment by the Brewers on August 30.
 He cleared waivers and was sent outright to Triple-A Nashville on September 1.
-He elected free agency on November 6.
+Dunn elected free agency following the season on November 6.

+Chicago White Sox

+On December 14, 2025, Dunn signed a minor league contract with the Chicago White Sox.
+Dunn made 41 appearances for the Triple-A Charlotte Knights in 2026, slashing .295/.393/.545 with nine home runs, 34 RBI, and nine stolen bases.

+Tampa Bay Rays

+On May 19, 2026, Dunn was traded to the Tampa Bay Rays in exchange for Joe Rock.
+The following day, Tampa Bay selected Dunn's contract, adding him to their active roster.
+He made nine appearances for the team, going 1–for–11 (.091) with one RBI and one walk.
+Dunn was designated for assignment by the Rays on September 5.